lstrojny/functional-php/README.md

 #### Using composer

-Put the require statement for `functional-php` in your `composer.json` file:
+Put the require statement for `functional-php` in your `composer.json` file and run `php composer.phar install`:

 ```json
 {